Progressive car insurance review and ratings 2024

 Insurance premium rates are important to consumers, but so is fast claim resolution after your car has been damaged.
 We looked at two major comparisons on how the top four auto insurers performed on this front.

-The CRASH Network performs an annual survey of national body shop to rate their experiences in working with auto insurers on claims.
-Specifically, it asks body shops “How well does this company’s claims handling policies, attitude and payment practices ensure quality repairs and customer service for motorists?”
+The CRASH Network performs an annual survey of national body shops to rate their experiences in working with auto insurers on claims.
+Specifically, it asks body shops, “How well does this company’s claims handling policies, attitude, and payment practices ensure quality repairs and customer service for motorists?”

-In its 2024 rating, none of the largest auto insurers managed to crack the top 10 ranking (the North Carolina Farm Bureau received the highest, A+ grade).
-The best that any of the Big 4 could do was Progressive’s C grade.
+In its 2024 rating, none of the largest auto insurers cracked the top 10 rankings (the North Carolina Farm Bureau received the highest A+ grade).
+Progressive's C grade was the best any of the Big Four could do.
 State Farm and Geico were given C-minus grades, while Allstate only managed a D+.

 What is Progressive’s financial stability?

-Insurance is all about peace of mind and for that reason, you want to know your insurance provider is financial stable and will be there for you when you need it.
+Insurance is all about peace of mind, so you want to know your insurance provider is financially stable and will be there for you when you need it.

 Credit rating agency AM Best provides research reports and credit ratings on some 16,000 insurance companies worldwide.
 It grades them on their ability to pay claims, debts and meet other financial obligations.